Key takeaways

 However, there’s no scientific basis for these claims.

-“Metabolism is a complex process influenced by many factors, and a small amount of salt won't significantly impact it," says Hans Schmidt, MD, FACS, chief of bariatric surgery and co-director for the Center for Weight Loss and Metabolic Health at Hackensack University Medical Center.
+“Metabolism is a complex process influenced by many factors, and a small amount of salt won't significantly impact it," says Hans Schmidt, MD, FACS, co-director for the Center for Weight Loss and Metabolic Health at Hackensack University Medical Center.

 But what about weight loss?